What Teens Really Think About Antisemitism

 Arielle Mogolesko goes to Marblehead High School.
 She’s a co-chair of the Lappin Foundation’s Teen Antisemitism Task Force, a Jewish Teen Initiative Peer Leadership Fellow and a StandWithUs Kenneth Leventhal High School Intern.

-Emma Shub and Ileana Tsatskis co-lead the Jewish Cultural Club at Beaver Country Day School in Chestnut Hill and are part of the JCRC Student to Student Program.
+Ileana Tsatskis and Emma (last name withheld for privacy) co-lead the Jewish Cultural Club at Beaver Country Day School in Chestnut Hill and are part of the JCRC Student to Student Program.

 How have you seen antisemitism manifest in your teenage life?
 Do you have any personal experiences?